 Imagine watching rain fall while drinking fresh brewed coffee with your neighbor.
-Now envision yourself using your Spanish as you empower youth to develop entrepreneurship skills and set goals for their future.
-Can you see yourself biking to the local market to buy fresh fruits and vegetables for a new recipe, hearing boys and girls shout greetings to you, inquiring about your next entrepreneurship lesson?
-Can you envision supporting a group of rural entrepreneurs improve their business skills while helping them pick a name for their new business product?
-If the answer is yes, Peace Corps wants you to share your passion, curiosity, flexibility, and resiliency to support business and community initiatives in incredible Colombia by becoming a Community Economic Development (CED) Connector.
+Now envision yourself using your Spanish as you support youth to develop entrepreneurship skills and set goals for their future.
+Can you see yourself biking to the local market to buy fresh fruits and vegetables for a new recipe, hearing youth community partners shout greetings, inquiring about the next entrepreneurship lesson?
+Can you envision working alongside a group of rural entrepreneurs improve their business skills while supporting them to pick a name for their new business product?
+If the answer is yes, Peace Corps invites you to apply to share your passion, curiosity, flexibility, and resiliency to support business and community initiatives in incredible Colombia through applying to become a Community Economic Development (CED) Connector.

-CED Connectors link, liaise, and help build the capacity of a wide array of stakeholders including community leaders, Economic and Social Development Government staff, women’s and youth groups, teachers and students, local businesses, and community-based organizations that typically have limited resources or formal business training with economic development opportunities including:
+CED Connectors link, liaise, and work in partnership with community counterparts to build the capacity of a wide array of stakeholders including community leaders, Economic and Social Development Government staff, women’s and youth groups, teachers and students, local businesses, and community-based organizations in supporting them to identify opportunities and develop resources to increase formal business training and economic development opportunities including:

-• Entrepreneurship – Facilitating entrepreneurship sessions to develop an entrepreneurial mindset in youth and adults.
+• Entrepreneurship – Co-facilitating entrepreneurship sessions to support development of an entrepreneurial mindset in youth and adults.

-• Business Advising – Advising rural small businesses on basic management practices.
+• Business Advising – Advising and supporting rural small businesses to strengthen basic management practices.

-• Personal money management – Promoting management of personal finances through Community Savings Groups (CSGs) and financial literacy training.
+• Personal money management – Co-promoting management of personal finances through Community Savings Groups (CSGs) and financial literacy training.

 In rural Colombia, a small business can be very small, and better described as a micro-enterprise.
-You may work with informal businesses such as a single lady selling juices, a farmer peddling yucca at a local market, or a start-up led by youth.
-In addition, you may be expected to work with newly created local businesses that are made up by several partners.
-Sometimes it takes up to a year to build-up relationships in order to begin business consulting activities.
+You may work with informal businesses such as a single vendor selling juices, a farmer selling yucca at a local market, or a start-up led by youth.
+In addition, you may be expected to support newly created local businesses that are made up by several partners.
+Sometimes it takes up to a year to build-up relationships in order to begin collaborative business consulting activities.
 Patience is essential!

-Leveraging your own unique skills and interests, as a Volunteer you may also organize youth leadership groups, teach Information Communication Technology (ICT) practices applied to entrepreneurship and business management, lead environmental awareness workshops and school gardening projects, coach sports, teach English classes, or organize community-wide recycling projects.
+Leveraging your unique skills and interests and in partnership with your host community partners, as a Volunteer you may also organize youth leadership groups, teach Information Communication Technology (ICT) practices applied to entrepreneurship and business management, support environmental awareness workshops and school gardening projects, coach sports, teach English classes, or organize community-wide recycling projects.

 COVID-19 Volunteer Activities